-If you are a buyer and you purchase what you think is a four bedroom home, you don’t want to find out later on that you only have three.
-Lower bedroom count equals a lower home value.
-When a buyer goes to sell their home what they thought was a four bedroom is a three bedroom.
+If you are a buyer and purchase what you think is a four-bedroom home, you don’t want to find out later that you only have three.
+A lower bedroom count equals a lower home value.
+When a buyer goes to sell their home, what they thought was a four-bedroom is a three-bedroom.
 You can understand why this would be disturbing.

-A few of the better ways to know your accurate bedroom count is to refer to the “septic system as-built” which shows how the septic system was constructed or your Title V inspection.
-In Massachusetts, a Title V is required to sell a home when the buyer is getting a mortgage.
+A few better ways to know your accurate bedroom count are to refer to the “septic system as-built,” which shows how the septic system was constructed or your Title V inspection.
+In Massachusetts, a Title V is required to sell a home when the buyer gets a mortgage.
 Lenders want to know they are lending money on a property with a functioning septic system.

 One of the big benefits of having town sewer is you don’t have to worry about septic systems and bedroom count misrepresentation.

 Over the years, there have been times working as a real estate agent where I have seen people add an addition without taking out the necessary building permits.
 In fact, they may have the proper septic capacity to handle the additional bedroom addition.
 For whatever reason, however, some owners skip out on the building permit process.
 Whether it is just an inconvenience or they want to save a few bucks, it can be a big mistake when it comes time to sell.